python-botogram/botogram/docs/api/telegram.rst

       :param bool preview: Show the link preview
       :param int reply_to: The ID of the message this one is replying to
       :param object extra: An extra object you want to attach (see above)

+.. py:class:: botogram.Photo

+   This class provides a representation of a photo sent to your bot by someone.

+   Photos are usually available in different resolutions, and this class provides you the file with the biggest resolution available.
+You can also get the :py:class:`botogram.PhotoSize` of every resolution available, and the :py:class:`botogram.PhotoSize` of the files with the greatest and lowest resolutions.

+   .. py:attribute:: file_id

+      The ID of the file with the greatest resolution available.
+You can use this to uniquely reference a photo.

+   .. py:attribute:: width

+      The width of the photo, in the file with the greates resolution available.

+   .. py:attribute:: height

+      The height of the photo, in the file with the greatest resolution available.

+   .. py:attribute:: file_size

+      The size of the file with the greatest resolution available.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: biggest

+      This attribute contains a reference to the :py:class:`botogram.PhotoSize` of the file with the greatest resolution available.
+You can use this if you specifically wants the greatest resolution.

+   .. py:attribute:: smallest

+      This attribute contains a reference to the :py:class:`botogram.PhotoSize` of the file with the lowest resolution available.
+You can use this if you specifically wants the lowest resolution.

+   .. py:attribute:: sizes

+      This attribute contains a list of the :py:class:`botogram.PhotoSize` of all the different resolutions available.

+   .. py:method:: save(path)

+      Save the photo to the provided path.
+The file with the greatest resolution will be downloaded there.
+Please note that Telegram doesn't provide the name of the original file the user sent, so you should generate it by yourself.

+      :param str path: Where you want to save the file

+.. py:class:: botogram.PhotoSize

+   This class represents a single resolution of a photo received by your bot.
+   This means for each photo your bot will receive, you'll get multiple instances of this object, one of each resolution available.

+   .. py:attribute:: file_id

+      The ID of the file.
+You can use this to uniquely reference a resolution of a photo.

+   .. py:attribute:: width

+      The width of the file.

+   .. py:attribute:: height

+      The height of the file.

+   .. py:attribute:: file_size

+      The size of the file.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:method:: save(path)

+      Save the file to the provided path.
+The file will be downloaded there.
+      Please note that Telegram doesn't provide the name of the original file the user sent, so you should generate it by yourself.

+      :param str path: Where you want to save the file